timgurto/Hellas/doc/glossary.md

 # Glossary of ambiguous terms
 [Home](index.md)

+**action**, a timed pursuit, of which any user can be engaged in up to one.
+The actions are:
+* Gathering items from an appropriate object.
+When the time elapses, the object will yield a random item in a random quantity, and then disappear if empty.
+* Crafting an item, following a recipe.
+When the time elapses, the user loses the materials and gains the new product.
+* Constructing an object from an item.
+When the time elapses, the object appears in the world and the user loses the item.
+* Deconstructing an object into an item.
+When the time elapses, the object disappears and the user receives the item.
+* Attacking an NPC.
+When the time elapses, the target loses health once it is in range, then the timer resets.
+This continues while the NPC is alive and the user is 'attacking' it.

 **character**, the *avatar* which represents a user in-game

 **class**, a category to which an item belongs, denoting functionality.
 For example, cutting down a tree might require a user to have an "axe"-class item in his inventory.
 An item can have many classes or none at all.